spett10/KRing/README.md

 * The passwords are decrypted at runtime upon request, using the SecureString class in C# for storage until such a request.
 This means that the plaintext password will only be in memory of your computer for a limited and minimal amount of time.

 ### Summary of set up ###
-When the application starts, if the profile.txt file is empty (or corrupted/changed since last use), the application interprets you as being a new user.
+When the application starts for the first time, the application interprets you as being a new user.
 You will be requested a username as well as a password.
 The password will be tested for "strongness" and you must submit one that is strong enough.

 The application can only have a single user at a time.
 It is possible to delete everything from within the application, which means that the next run of the application will attempt to create a new user.